USING YOUR NEW THERAPY BALLS

 EXERCISE 8: BALL ROTATIONS (PALM/BALL UP)

-Start by holding a therapy ball in your palm, with your fingers wrapped around it with your palm/ball facing up
+Start by holding the therapy ball in your palm, with your fingers wrapped around it and your palm/ball facing up.

 Use your thumb and fingers to gently rotate the ball in a circular motion, as if you’re trying to "roll" it around your palm.

-Continue rotating the ball for several seconds, then switch directions and rotate it in the opposite direction.
+Continue rotating the ball for several seconds, then switch directions and rotate it the opposite way.

 EXERCISE 9: BALL ROTATIONS (PALM/BALL DOWN)

-Start by holding your therapy ball in your palm, with your fingers wrapped around it with your palm/ball facing down - this is more difficult as you have to hold the ball in place to not allow it to drop.
+Start by holding the therapy ball in your palm, with your fingers wrapped around it and your palm/ball facing down.
+This position is more difficult, as you need to hold the ball in place to prevent it from dropping.

-Use your thumb and fingers to rotate the ball in a circular motion, as if you're trying to "roll" it around your palm. - go at a speed you can manage.
+Use your thumb and fingers to rotate the ball in a circular motion, as if you’re trying to "roll" it around your palm.
+Go at a speed that you can comfortably manage.

-Continue rotating the ball for several seconds, then switch directions and rotate it in the opposite direction.
+Continue rotating the ball for several seconds, then switch directions and rotate it the opposite way.

 EXERCISE 10: BALL TOSSES

-Start by holding ytour therapy ball in one hand, with your fingers wrapped around it.
+Start by holding your therapy ball in one hand, with your fingers wrapped around it.

 Gently toss the ball to your other hand, catching it with your fingers and palm.